freeCodeCamp/guide/src/pages/articles/sql/sql-order-by-keyword/index.md

 ---
-title: Sql Order By Keyword
+title: SQL Order By Keyword
 ---
-## Sql Order By Keyword
+## SQL Order By Keyword

 This is a stub.
 [Help our community expand it](https://github.com/freecodecamp/guides/tree/master/src/pages/articles/sql/sql-order-by-keyword/index.md).